Thofa90/Customer-Segmentation-for-Personalized-Rewards-using-Machine-Learning/README.md

 **Key Insights from EDA**

 	•	75.10% of users booked both hotel and flight during trip planning.
-	•	24.89% booked only hotel or flight.
+	•	24.89% booked either a hotel or a flight.
 	•	Recommendation: Target customers with personalized perks to encourage combined bookings (hotel + flight).

 **Why Perks matters:**